 You need a written contract to protect your rights.
 Never sign a contract with blank spaces—draw a line through them so they can’t be filled in later.
-The contract should include:
+The contract should include the following:

-- Total cost of the project, including a guaranteed maximum price.
+- The total cost of the project, including a guaranteed maximum price.

 - Starting and completion dates, followed by the phrase, “time is of the essence.”

-- A schedule of payments with each payment tied to completion of specific part of the work.
+- A schedule of payments, with each payment tied to the completion of a specific part of the work.